 1. Google Pixel 6A

-The OLED screen is a stunner, pretty standard for a mid-range mobile, although you don’t get the nippy 90 Hertz refresh of many rivals.
-Like most phones at this price point, there’s no headphone jack, so it is Bluetooth all the way, baby!
+The OLED screen is stunning, although it lacks the speedy 90 Hertz refresh rate of its competitors.
+Like many phones in its price range, there’s no headphone jack, so Bluetooth is your go-to.

 2. OnePlus Nord 2T

-Oxygen OS is as customizable as ever, with a guarantee of a few years of software updates to keep it fresh and secure.
-Although the 50-megapixel primary camera sensor couldn’t capture pixels cleanly and as capably as the Pixel, it is still well up to the job of everyday snaps and sharp-looking home movies.
+Oxygen OS remains highly customizable, with several years of software updates promised to keep your device fresh and secure.
+While its 50-megapixel primary camera sensor may not match the Pixel’s clarity, it still delivers sharp everyday snaps and home movies.

 3. OnePlus Nord CE 3 Lite 5G

-This smartphone also has a stereo speaker set up and a headphone jack.
-With a sizeable 5000 milliamp hour capacity battery, you can use it all day without any worries unless you absolutely torture the living haircut out of this thing.
-The 67-watt fast charging is quite impressive when you do run dry.
-Gaming is smooth and satisfying, even with titles like PUBG, Call of Duty Mobile, and Genshin Impact if you keep the graphics settings low.
-The Snapdragon 695 chipset handles everything else capably, and the 108-megapixel camera is a bit of a cracker, serving up good-looking picks in all kinds of difficult conditions.
+This phone boasts a stereo speaker setup and a headphone jack.
+With a hefty 5000 milliamp-hour battery, it lasts all day unless you really push it to the limit.
+The 67-watt fast charging is impressive for quick refills.
+Gaming is smooth, even with demanding titles like PUBG, Call of Duty Mobile, and Genshin Impact at lower graphics settings.
+The Snapdragon 695 chipset handles everything else smoothly, and the 108-megapixel camera delivers impressive shots in various conditions.

 4. Samsung Galaxy A54 5G